mazzus/graphical-elevator-simulator/README.md

 The simulator is compatible with the drivers from the TTK4145 course.

 Feedback is appreciated and errors might occur, after all it's software...
-Leave an issue if you have truouble or if something should be changed!
+Leave an issue if you are having trouble or if something should be changed!

 ## Installation